simardeep1792/2020-jasmine-cres/README.md

 - 📧 Privacy-protected contact form
 - 📄 Downloadable rental application (Form 410)

+## How the Contact Form Works

+The contact form uses Getform.io (free service) to handle submissions.
+When someone fills out the form:
+1. They enter their information
+2. Click "Send Inquiry"
+3. Form data is sent to Getform
+4. You receive an email notification with their details

+No personal contact information is displayed on the website.

 ## Setup Instructions

 1. **Fork or Clone this Repository**